 Housing & Meals

-Housing is provided by the program in nearby residence halls.
+Housing is provided by the program in residence halls throughout the city of Rome.
 Students should expect to be placed in double bedrooms.
 The program will provide breakfast and lunch most days.
 Students are responsible for dinners and most weekend meals.

 Cost: TBD